Salt Lake City Office

 Salt Lake City, UT 84104-1130

-As a top plumbing company in Utah, we at Whipple Plumbing are proud to provide services to all kinds of clients around the state.
-One group that might have a few particular unique plumbing areas that often aren’t considered fully?
+As a top plumbing company in Utah, we at Whipple Service Champions are proud to provide services to all kinds of clients around the state.
+One group, that might have a few particular unique plumbing areas that often aren’t considered fully?
 Pet owners.

 That’s right, pets can make a real impact on the plumbing in your home.
 Let’s look at how they do this, and a few tips for things you can do to avoid any issues caused by pets.

 Many pets will naturally lick the toilet bowl, and this should be discouraged.
 The residue left from cleaners and chemicals can be harmful to your pets, and their hair can get into the toilet drain and contribute to clogs over time.
 Leave the toilet lid closed at all times when it’s not in use, or simply close the door to the bathroom.

 If you have a dog that digs in the backyard, ensure he or she never digs too deep.
 Main sewer lines may be installed as shallow as 18 inches under the surface of your lawn, and these are costly repairs if your dog damages them.

 Some cat litter brands claim that their products can be flushed down the toilet.
 While this may be true in some cases, we recommend avoiding this, as it could easily cause problems down the line.
 Only waste and toilet tissue should be flushed, as other items can easily lead to clogs.

 For smaller, aged animals, make sure floor drains on the lowest level of your home are covered.
 These animals can make themselves very small and may slip through floor drains.

 If you bathe a pet in the bathtub or sink, consider that their hair can damage drains.
 It’s important to use a stopper or strainer to catch animal hair before it hits the drain.
 This will help eliminate the risk of a slow-moving drain.